Configuration File

 • require-content-md5 v0.5.0 Adds Content-MD5 header to requests.
 Some S3-compatible providers don’t support this header on certain operations.
 Automatically disabled for Tigris endpoints.
 Defaults to true.

-These options can also be set via URL query parameters:
+These options can also be set via URL query parameters. v0.5.8 Both camelCase and hyphenated forms are accepted:

 s3://bucket/path?sign-payload=true&require-content-md5=false